avanwouwe/citadel-browser-agent/README.md

 The interaction analysis is based both on navigation events and on clicks, ensuring that it also works for Single Page Applications.

+The reports are generated as security events.
+Two types of reports are generated:
+* one event per day, per application, showing the number of interactions (triggered once per day)
+* one event per application, showing the number of days the application was not used (triggered once every two weeks)

 These usage reports can be aggregated in your SIEM / EDR and used to detect unexpected applications or unused licences.

+## Password policy enforcement
+Any time a password is sent to a web application, Citadel checks whether the password is conforming to the policy you have configured.
+Once every two weeks a report is triggered that generates one even for every application, for every account that has a password that does not conform to the password policy.

 ## Privacy respecting
 Citadel hashes the URL for events that do not indicate immediate threats, and are only logged for digital forensics.
 The different parts (hostname, path, query, etc) of the URL are hashed separately so that it remains possible to perform analysis after an incident.